enpaul/tox-poetry-installer/README.md

 ```

 However we still want `pytest` to be installed from the lockfile, so the final step is to tell Tox
-to install it from the lockfile by adding the suffix `@poetry` to it:
+to install it from the lockfile by adding the suffix `@poetry` to the `pytest` entry in the
+dependency list:

 ```ini
 [testenv]